Why “Camassia”?

 Vibrant purple lily-like clustered flower growing on a tall green stem (in Kim's front yard)

-The camas plant is deeply rooted in the Pacific Northwest, its history entwined with this place and the lives and cultures of Native peoples who have lived here for millenia.
+The camas plant is deeply rooted in the Pacific Northwest, its history entwined with this place and the lives and cultures of Native peoples who have lived here for millennia.

-Harvesting camas takes time.
+Camas has long been cultivated by Kalapuyans and Chinookans of western Oregon, Columbia River Sahaptins, coastal and southwestern tribes, Plateau peoples, and Northern Paiute.
+Camas is an important first food, and its harvest and preparation takes time.
 The process is rooted in cultural knowledge passed down through relationships and across generations.
-Like much knowledge that falls outside of Western frameworks, a deep understanding of camas— its complexity, beauty and utility— has long been neglected and ignored.
+Like much knowledge outside of Western frameworks, a deep understanding of camas— its complexity, beauty and utility— has long been neglected and ignored.
 But the knowledge remains.

 Sources: